-The characteristic lines, lines which are aligned with the principal directions of the stress at each point in space, are critical for the numerical computation (see \cite{Cameron2021,CameronUnpublished1}).
-As the governing equations are hyperbolic, propagation of information along these lines is used to compute the solution at each time step.
-For visualization purposes, the characteristic lines corresponding to the stress computation at specific times are computed using an ODE solver (\cref{fig:characteristics}).
-As the computation is two-dimensional, there are two sets of characteristic lines corresponding to each principal direction.
-The horizontal characteristic lines are shown, and the arrows indicate the arbitrarily chosen direction of information propagation used in the computational procedure.
-As can be seen from \cref{fig:characteristics}c, when the time step is large there is substantial error in the characteristic lines.
-I.e. they should be aligned with the zero traction boundary at the boundary, as there will be no shear traction applied.
-However, this error diminishes as the time step is made smaller.
+The characteristic curves, curves where the tangent is aligned with the eigenvectors of the stress at each point in space, play a critical role in determining how the solution is computed (see \cref{ssec:simplifiedequations}).
+Information is propagated along these curves as the solution is computed at each time step.
+For visualization purposes, the characteristic curves corresponding to the stress computation at specific times are computed using an ODE solver (\cref{fig:characteristics}).
+As the computation is two-dimensional, there are two sets of characteristic curves corresponding to each principal direction.
+The horizontal characteristic curves are shown, and the arrows indicate the arbitrarily chosen direction of information propagation used in the computational procedure.
+As can be seen from \cref{fig:characteristics}c, when the time step is large, there is substantial error in the characteristic curves.
+The curves should be aligned with the the boundary at the boundary, as there will be no shear traction applied.
+This error diminishes as the time step is made smaller.